The mission of the Office of the Secretary facilitates the Commission's decision making process by:

 Marlene H. Dortch was named Secretary of the Federal Communications Commission, effective April 18, 2002.

-Ms. Dortch has been Acting Director of the Office of Communications Business Opportunities (OCBO) since June 2001.
+Ms. Dortch was previously Acting Director of the Office of Communications Business Opportunities (OCBO).
 Prior to that position, she was Chief of the Equal Employment Opportunity Staff in the Commission's former Mass Media Bureau.
 She was also an attorney-advisor in the Television Branch of the Bureau's Video Services Division.

 She holds a J.D. degree from the Ohio State University College of Law and an A.B. from Georgetown University.